mfa thesis

 lit review zines

-As part of the literature review process, I created a series of small foldable zines summarizing and interpreting key readings related to the thesis.
+Literatures are usually a very daunting process of the thesis and research learning process.
+It's usually constrainted to a written paper and lacks the interactive and visual elements that could enhance understanding and excited people to want to read them.
+As part of the literature review process, I decided to create a series of small foldable zines summarizing and interpreting key readings related to the thesis.
 Topics include ecological systems, data visualization, design communication, citizen science, and the history and geography of the basin.
 Around 20 zines total, printed on 8.5x11 and folded down.
-They are available to browse and take home at the exhibition.
+These are also available to view at the exhibition.

 Browse the full zine series: The Lit Review Project ↗